Czech Open (darts)

-The Czech Open is a darts tournament held now at Orea Pyramida Hotel in Prague, Czech Republic and in the past also in many other arenas in the Czech Republic.
+The Czech Open is a darts tournament held now at Orea Pyramida Hotel in Prague, Czech Republic, and in the past also in many other arenas in the Czech Republic.
 First edition of this tournament took place in 1995.
-In 2018-2019, it was one of the most important British Darts Organisation (BDO) and World Darts Federation (WDF) tournament.
+In 2018–2019, it was one of the most important British Darts Organisation (BDO) and World Darts Federation (WDF) tournaments.

-The first winners of this tournament was Jaroslav Procházka from Czech Republic and Liza Manongson from Austria.
+The first winners of this tournament was Jaroslav Procházka from Czechia and Liza Manongson from Austria.